finger-to-the-sky/My-Portfolio/README.md

 # Works

-## Pet Project: "Language Test Dictionary".
+## "Language Test Dictionary".
 App for learning foreign words
 🔗<a href="https://github.com/finger-to-the-sky/LanguageTestDictionary">Link to the project</a>

 - Developed a GUI using tkinter